 I don't feel as though I'm discussing the series, though.
 For all the creative strength that Yusuke Kishi, the novel's writer possesses, little of it is adapted.
 By that I mean, it feels as though A-1 picture's, in all their incompetence, simply took the words on his page, stripped out the prose and detail, and injected them into their abridged script.
 I see nothing but the story in From a New World, and for a product that is an audio-visual experience, utilizing both audio and visuals in such heavily flawed ways is beyond inexcusable.

 An infection spreads throughout the presented world.
 That infection is power, the ability to control and manipulate objects and people.
 These infected people destroy out of fear, out of want, out of desire, and the world collapses at their whim.
 Through that collapse, a new society and hierarchy are birthed.
 New rules are created, new ideologies formed, yet the remains hang just below the shimmering surface, waiting patiently.
 That permeating mysticism is the backbone of From a New World.
-Especially once we are introduced to Saki Watanabe and her merry gang of character archetypes; each one varying in hair color, personality, and talent.
+Especially once we are introduced to Saki Watanabe and her merry clique of character archetypes; each one varies in hair color, personality, and talent.
 That talent, of course, is what they are together for.
 You see, in Kamisu 66, one of the many sleepy towns that dot this new world, children discover their innate powers about when puberty hits.
 From there they are inducted into an academy and begin learning how to harness their strength.

 As viewers, we are thrust into this setting with enough exposition to clue us in on just about every action taken that isn't purposefully shrouded behind the pervading mystery.
 This group is sent out exploring, adventuring, getting in trouble, all with the notion that they will come into their own.
 What becomes clear is that this society is constantly on thin ice.
 Any unwanted movement risks the collapse into the freezing water.
 If the allegory behind power isn't clear enough, let me also mention the subservient colonies of "Monster Rats" that reside in this world as well.
 Ugly, mole-like creatures that show intelligence, yet speak with slurred, barely comprehensible speech.
 They don't have power so they serve the ones who do.
 Get it?